M4nuski/Easy3D_webGL/readme.md

 Current work-in-progress and next steps
 ----------
-* Collision detection (vector/edge, sphere/cylinder, plane/cube)
+* Collision detection (point, edge, sphere, plane, box)
 * Fake physics as animations
 * --ver5:
 * flatten engine to reducre nested calls and hierarchy spinning
-* Improved Collision Detection/Interpolation (vector/edge, elipsoid, cuboid, cylinder, mesh)
+* Improved Collision Detection with Interpolation (point, edge, sphere, box, triangles)
-* Other type of physics mechanic for controls. (chase camera/3rd person)
+* Other type of physics mechanic for controls. (chase camera/3rd person with spring and hit test)
 * --Some kind of game:
 * Path interpolation for bots and animations.
 * Basic AI